loriswit/rlocm/readme.txt

 After pressing the 'G' key, the program will ask you to input the new goal (meters or lums) that will replace the one currently in use.
 The goal is a floating point value.
 Example of goals: 500, 32.25, 60500, ...
 Press the 'Enter' key to apply the changes.
 Wait until the program says "Goal has been changed successfully!".
 The modifications are made immediately.
 When you'll go back on Rayman® Legends, you won't need to restart the challenge.

+******* CHANGING THE TIME LIMIT ********
+After pressing the 'L' key, the program will ask you to input the new time limit (in seconds) that will replace the one currently in use.
+The time limit is a floating point value.
+Example of time limits: 120, 21.45, 3400, ...
+Press the 'Enter' key to apply the changes.
+Wait until the program says "Time limit has been changed successfully!".
+The modifications are made immediately.
+When you'll go back on Rayman® Legends, you won't need to restart the challenge.

 ******* THE TRAINING ROOM ********